 Give tangible physical existence to your photographs and create the only lasting form of your work, fine-art prints, as beautiful hand-made renderings.

-This workshop focuses exclusively on improving your fine-art digital printing in our fully-equipped Digital Lab, primarily using Epson inkjet printers.
+This workshop focuses exclusively on improving your fine-art digital printing in our fully-equipped Digital Lab, using pigment inkjet printers.
 Concentration will be on inkjet printing with color pigments and black/gray ink combinations on coated and rag papers.
 Learn from the digital pioneer how he obtains his impressive results during four days of lectures, printing, and feedback in the studio.

 Digital Printing Technologies